Ćmielów Porcelain Works: History

 The Ćmielów Porcelain Works trace their history to a craft manufactory that was established in the town of Ćmielów in 1790.
 Another milestone was the 1804 creation of a larger manufactory by Count Jacek Małachowski.
 Production of porcelain began in 1838 (previously, local ceramic production had been mostly of simpler varieties such as faience).
 In 1901 the firm received a grand prize at the All-Russia Exhibition in St. Petersburg.
 The manufactory changed owners several times, in 1921 becoming a S.A.-type corporation.
 In 1924, the firm acquired a smaller works in nearby Chodzież.

 In 1946, the firm was nationalized in communist Poland.
-Also that year, Ćmielów Porcelain workers staged a strike protesting a three-month shortage of flour.
+Also that year, Ćmielów Porcelain workers staged a strike protesting a three-month long shortage of flour.

 Half a century later, in 1997, the firm was reprivatized and in the mid-2010s was split between two owners (Polskie Fabryki Porcelany „Ćmielów” i „Chodzież” SA; and Fabryki Porcelany AS).